icopy-site/awesome-cn/docs/awesome/awesome-firebase-genkit.md

 - [`internal AI`](https://github.com/tanabee/internal-ai) - An open-source Genkit-based internal AI chat application.
 - [`Perplexity CLI`](https://github.com/xavidop/perplexity-cli) - A command-line interface (CLI) tool that leverages Genkit to provide AI-powered answers to user queries by utilizing web search results from Tavily AI simulating how Perplexity works.
 - [`GCP Cost MCP Server`](https://github.com/nozomi-koborinai/gcp-cost-mcp-server) - An MCP server built with Genkit for Go that enables AI assistants to estimate Google Cloud costs directly, replacing manual use of the GCP Pricing Calculator.
+- [`Genkit Azure Function AI Foundry`](https://github.com/xavidop/genkit-azure-function-ai-foundry) - A sample project demonstrating how to use Genkit with Azure Functions and Azure AI Foundry.
+- [`Genkit AWS Lambda Bedrock`](https://github.com/xavidop/genkit-aws-lambda-bedrock) - A sample project demonstrating how to use Genkit with AWS Lambda and Amazon Bedrock.

 ## Talks